informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 ```

-Properties like `balancesRangeInv` are called invariants, because we expect
+Properties like `balancesRangeInv` are called *invariants*, because we expect
 them to hold in every state that could be produced by `init` and a number of
 `step` actions.
 Intuitively, whatever happens, the property should hold true.